dakam/WouldYouRatherApp/README.md

 ### Installing

-To have the development environment of wouldyourather Web Application up and running, follow the below steps
+To have the development environment of WouldYouRatherApp Web Application up and running, follow the below steps

 Clone or download the project